duongtd23/duongtd23.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a postdoctoral researcher at the Japan Advanced Institute of Science and Technology (JAIST), working with [Takashi Tomita](https://www.jaist.ac.jp/english/laboratory/ngdi/tomita.html) and [Toshiaki Aoki](https://www.jaist.ac.jp/english/laboratory/ngdi/aoki.html).
+I am a Research Assistant Professor at the Japan Advanced Institute of Science and Technology (JAIST), working with [Takashi Tomita](https://www.jaist.ac.jp/english/laboratory/ngdi/tomita.html) and [Toshiaki Aoki](https://www.jaist.ac.jp/english/laboratory/ngdi/aoki.html).
 I was fortunate to be supervised by [Kazuhiro Ogata](https://www.jaist.ac.jp/~ogata/), earning my PhD in Sep 2023 and continuing as a postdoctoral researcher in his lab until May 2024.